sonytuan/TinsoftProx-_Java/README.md

 # TinsoftProx-_Java
-Java: read "How to use.md"
+Java: read "How to use.java"